chirpy8/chirpy8.github.io/_posts/2024-07-04-post-Sleigh2.md

 { local addr:4 = op5_4a:4 ; export addr;}
 ```

-We can define similar, but simpler, primitive tables to help us with the IND8, IND16 and EXT address modes, as follows.
+We can define similar, but simpler, primitive tables to help us with the IND8, IND16 and EXT address modes, as follows, refering to the ASL instruction as a reference.

 ![68HC16 ASL instruction]({{ site.url }}{{ site.baseurl }}/assets/images/68HC16 ASL instruction.png)

-* IND8 operand is 1 byte, an 8 bit unsigned value
+* IND8 operand is 1 byte, an 8 bit unsigned value, which will get added to the X, Y or Z register

 ```
 offset_u8: imm8 is imm8
 { local addr:4 = zext(imm8:1); export addr;}
 ```

-* IND16 operands is 2 bytes, a 16 bit signed value
+* IND16 operands is 2 bytes, a 16 bit signed value, which will get added to the X, Y or Z register

 ```
 offset_s16: simm16 is simm16
 { local addr:4 = sext(simm16:2); export addr;}
 ```

-* EXT operand is 2 bytes, a 16 bit unsigned value
+* EXT operand is 2 bytes, a 16 bit unsigned value, which combined with the extension register (4 bit extension to 20 bits)

 ```
 extendedAddr: imm16	is imm16